dscroft/liascript_can_hacking/classroom.md

 0000000000000000100101100000000000000000000000000000000000000000

-But as that's quite unwheldly it's not common to represent the information in hexademical (base 16) format.
+But as that's quite unwheldly, so it's not uncommon to represent the information in hexademical (base 16) format.
 In which case it appears as 0x0000960000000000

 # Activity